flutter/website/src/get-started/flutter-for/ios-devs.md

   }}
 ```

-**SwiftUI** includes several options for more complex state management
+**SwiftUI** also includes several options for more complex state
-such as the `ObservableObject` protocol.
+management such as the `ObservableObject` protocol.

 **Flutter** manages local state using a [`StatefulWidget`][].
 Implement a stateful widget with the following two classes: